 While the teachers have been integral to building and growing the AI Scholars program, it is the student energy and dedication that makes the experience truly meaningful.
 Students from a diverse set of backgrounds have taken part in the program, some of who are expert machine learning programmers looking to work closely with the instructors, while others had barely written any code before the program.

-No matter how you choose to get started, making the most of your summer vacation is a great first step to jump-starting your STEM future.
+No matter how you choose to get started, we encourage you to take that first step.
+Making the most of your summer vacation is a great first step to jump-starting your STEM future.
 Check out this post for some more suggestions on ways to stay busy and productive during your time away from the classroom.
 For starters, here are a few more of our favorite STEM summer programs, and this is a list of top coding and CS camps more specifically.

 Looking for more one-on-one guidance and individualized support?
 Get in touch with our Expert Advice Panel.
 When you sign up for a free toolkit account, you’ll also receive one free research request.
 You can submit a query with your general location and any other factors you’d like to consider in a summer program, and one of our expert researchers will get back to you with a data-backed answer in three business days.